Companies frequently fall into financial trouble – it’s not a pleasant experience, but a plan for dealing with it is essential.

 2. Make adjustments to the way your company operates

-If you do receive professional guidance, it may also be worth attempting to informally renegotiate some of the company’s existing debts.
+If you receive professional guidance, it may also be worth attempting to renegotiate some of the company’s debts informally.
 After all, it’s in the creditor’s interests to get their money back.

 If and when unforeseen costs arise that could threaten to take your company to the point of no return, it’s crucial to have as big a buffer as possible to ease the stress.